Mikonui Spur Biv

 Traverses of Mt Bowen to Miserable and Misty Ridges are possible.
 There is a steep exposed section between the 1650 and 1550m contour of Miserable Ridge on which care needs to be taken.
 Lower down Miserable Ridge becomes a bit of a misnomer for this large flat high-altitude tussock bench sprinkled with large tarns and idyllic camp spots.
 Explorer Hut can be accessed from a prominent western side spur and an old NZFS track down to Explorer Saddle.
 The spur branches off Miserable Ridge at GPS E14234491/ N5235688 and drops steeply through an alpine scrub band that has had a rough track cut through it in most places.
 This leads to a flattish tussock bench from Pt.
 1177m to Pt.
 1122m, from where a cut and marked track leads down to Explorer Hut.
 This section was recut in 2021.

 An old NZFS track from point 1433m down to Rapid Creek was recut in 2017.
 It goes down the spur on the TL of Illusion Creek to the bottom entrance where the Rapid Creek swingbridge used to be (E1437875/ N5235422).
 The top end through the alpine scrub is vague in places and zigs about a bit.
 It is fairly roughly cut from here down but OK to follow.
 A local possumer has done a bit of work trimming the scrub in the sub-alpine band.
-Penny Webster is interested in tidying up the rest of the route.
 The short section up Rapid Creek from is a mix of DOC track and open streambed.
+Daniel Gillies and some Christchurch Tramping Club friends are planning to do a bit of work on both Miserable Ridge tracks in October this year.

 Misty Ridge and the top of Noisy Creek basin can be accessed by dropping down the couloir from the low point between Mt Bowen and Sentinel Peak.
 The section of ridge between Noisy Creek Saddle and Misty Ridge has a couple of small, exposed notches between points 1648m and 1686m which can be done without a rope but are a bit marginal in terms of handholds.
 The alternative is a longish detour down Noisy Creek to around the 1400m contour, then back up the ridge to point 1686m.
 Once on Misty Ridge the travel is easy with good visibility or GPS.
 The Ridge forks at 1500m and the much better-defined North fork drops into the headwaters of Rapid Creek, while the main ridge running NE, drops down a broad, indistinct tussock face.
 There is a cairn near the correct drop-off around E1436655/ N5232338 (BV18 367 323).

 Further down the ridge becomes more distinct, flattens and kinks East at point 1303m.
 There is a good-sized tarn and campsite 500m SE of point 1303m and more tarns and camp spots on the NE side of the Mt Browne summit.
-An old NZFS tops track provides access off Mt Browne down into Rapid Creek, entering the creek just downriver a bit from where the swingbridge used to be before DOC removed it.
+An old NZFS tops track provides access off Mt Browne down into Rapid Creek, entering the creek just downriver a bit from where the swingbridge used to be before DOC removed it. and not further up the Creek as indicated on NZ Topomaps.
 The top entrance of the track is at 1110m, E1438431/ N5233700 (BV18 384 337) and is not well defined.
-The track was recut and permolatted by me in 2018-19.
-It is still easy to follow, is well marked, but has quite a bit of windfall and is starting to overgrow a bit.
+The track was recut and permolatted by me in 2018-19 and is still easy to follow but has quite a bit of windfall and is starting to overgrow a bit.

 Those wanting to traverse the tops to Healey Creek Hut or Top Tuke Hut need to detour around Remarkable Peak's imposing, vertical eastern ridge.
 A sidle is possible on the Cropp side from BV18 320 301 across at 1540m and up an easy narrow gut to BV18 316 301 on the flat section SW of the summit.
 Continue past pt.
 1673m up onto the start of Galena Ridge.
 Healey Spur drops from here down a steep rib of tussock and loose rock when snow-free.
 There is a dip at the bottom of this, followed by a short razor-backed section that can be traversed with care, or avoided by dropping onto the tussock slopes on the Healey Creek side and sidling between the 1500 and 1600m contours.
 It is necessary to climb back onto the Spur either SE or NW of point 1643m due to deep slots that prevent a direct sidle down to the Hut.